badrap/docs.badrap.io/docs/privacy.md

 For users who use our service without creating an user account, the legal basis for processing personal data is our legitimate interests.
-We use Google Analytics and Facebook Pixel to collect anonymous visitor statistics.
+We use Google Analytics to collect anonymous visitor statistics.
 These technologies allow us to know someone visited our service.

 ## What personal information do we process?